GabrielMarquesM/nestjs-task-management/README.md

 # Task Management System

-Task Management application in Node.js using Typescript, Nest.js framework, JWT authentication Jest for unit testing.
+Task Management application using Node.js with Typescript, Nest.js framework, JWT authentication and Jest for unit testing.

 ## How to start